Dinosaur-Park/heyelb/README.md

   2. Endpoints.metadata.annotations.calledSource.healthCheckType have 3 types, which supports only http, tcp and mysql.

-ok, let us have a nice journey!
+ok, let's have a nice journey!

 if you have any ideas or questions, please tell me(422287032@qq.com) or take a new issue. thanks